pagkly/Zed/Investopedia3/EBITDA – Earnings Before Interest, Taxes, Depreciation, and Amortization.md

 [Operating cash flow](https://www.investopedia.com/terms/o/operatingcashflow.asp) is a better measure of how much cash a company is generating because it adds non-cash charges (depreciation and amortization) back to net income and includes the changes in [working capital](https://www.investopedia.com/terms/w/workingcapital.asp) that also use or provide cash (such as changes in receivables, payables, and inventories).

 These working capital factors are the key to determining how much cash a company is generating.
-If investors do not include changes in working capital in their analysis and [rely solely on EBITDA](https://www.investopedia.com/ask/answers/012015/what-difference-between-cash-flow-and-ebidta.asp), they will miss clues that indicate whether a company is struggling with cash flow because it's not collecting on its receivables.
+If investors do not include changes in working capital in their analysis and [[rely solely on EBITDA]](https://www.investopedia.com/ask/answers/012015/what-difference-between-cash-flow-and-ebidta.asp), they will miss clues that indicate whether a company is struggling with cash flow because it's not collecting on its receivables.

 ## Example of Using EBITDA

-A retail company generates $100 million in revenue and incurs $40 million in [production cost](https://www.investopedia.com/terms/p/production-cost.asp) and $20 million in [operating expenses](https://www.investopedia.com/terms/o/operating_expense.asp).
+A retail company generates $100 million in revenue and incurs $40 million in [[production cost]](https://www.investopedia.com/terms/p/production-cost.asp) and $20 million in [[operating expenses]](https://www.investopedia.com/terms/o/operating_expense.asp).
 Depreciation and amortization expenses total $10 million, yielding an operating profit of $30 million.
 Interest expense is $5 million, which equals earnings before taxes of $25 million.
 With a 20% tax rate, net income equals $20 million after $5 million in taxes are subtracted from pre-tax income.
 If depreciation, amortization, interest, and taxes are added back to net income, EBITDA equals $40 million.

 Net Income